-- Kanuti River upstream from a point five miles downstream of the State highway crossing. - Bonanza Creek - Jim River (including Prospect Creek and Douglas Creek). - Delta River - Toklat River is closed August 15-May 15 (Subsistence fishing is open May 16-August 14).
+- Kanuti River upstream from a point five miles downstream of the State highway crossing. - Bonanza Creek - Jim River (including Prospect Creek and Douglas Creek). - Delta River.

 You may take fish for subsistence purposes without a subsistence fishing permit at any time, except in those locations where State subsistence fishing permits are required (Only one subsistence fishing permit will be issued to each household per year).
 State subsistence fishing permits are required in the: